-• his neighbor for his good, leading to edification.
-For even dimself; but as it is written, "The reproaches of those who Me."
-(Romans 15:2-3) lord it over them, and the not be so among you; be your servant.
-And who o Himself and said, "You know that the rulers of the Gentiles nose who are great exercise authority over them.
-Yet it shall out whoever desires to become great among you, let him be ever desires to be first among you, let him be your slave-did not come to be served, but to serve, and to give His life a tthew 20:25-28) dinner-ask her this question needs?"
-You must be prepared ike the lead.
-At a nonconfrontational time-maybe take her out for , "What are three ways I have failed to understand you and your I and really desire to humbly take the time to hear and understand the conversation.
+Let each of us please his neighbor for his good, leading to edification.
+For even Christ did not please Himself; but as it is written, "The reproaches of those who reproached You fell on Me."
+(Romans 15:2-3) But Jesus called them to Himself and said, "You know that the rulers of the Gentiles lord it over them, and those who are great exercise authority over them.
+Yet it shall not be so among you; but whoever desires to become great among you, let him be your servant.
+And whoever desires to be first among you, let him be your slave-just as the Son of Man did not come to be served, but to serve, and to give His life a ransom for many."
+(Matthew 20:25-28) A CHEON PLAN Husbands, this is where you take the lead.
+At a nonconfrontational time-maybe take her out fo dinner-ask her this question, "What are three ways I have failed to understand you and you needs?"
+You must be prepared and really desire to humbly take the time to hear and understand Pray with her before you start the conversation.
 Write what you learned below.